Recursive Model-agnostic Inverse Dynamics of Serial Soft-Rigid Robots: Problem statement

 \section{Problem statement}

+\review{In this section, we define the ID problem for the class of robots under consideration and introduce the two hypotheses under which it is addressed: (i) the kinematics of deformable bodies can be described geometrically using a finite number of configuration variables, and (ii) the bodies are connected through rigid joints.}

-Consider a holonomically constrained serial chain with fixed base constituted by $N$ moving bodies $\calB_{i}$, each connected to its predecessor by a joint $\calJ_{i}$, for $i=1,\dots,N$.
-Assume that the following conditions hold, as illustrated in Fig.~\ref{fig:system sketch}. \begin{assumption} The kinematics of each body $\calB_{i}$ belongs to a finite-dimensional space. \end{assumption} Mathematically, Assumption~\ref{assumption:finite dimensional kinematics} requires that the position $\pv_{\calB_{i}} \in \R^{3}$ of each body point relative to the distal end of its joint takes the form
+Consider a holonomically constrained~\review{\footnote{ A robot is holonomically constrained if it is subject to constraints that depend only on position (and possibly time), but not on velocity.}} serial chain with fixed base constituted by $N$ moving bodies $\calB_{i}$, each connected to its predecessor by a joint $\calJ_{i}$, for $i=1,\dots,N$. \review{From now on, if not explicitly stated, the subscript $(\cdot)_{i}$ refers to a quantity of body or joint $i$.}

+Assume that the following conditions hold, as illustrated in Fig.~\ref{fig:system sketch}. \begin{assumption} The kinematics of each body $\calB_{i}$ belongs to a finite-dimensional \review{configuration} space. \end{assumption} Mathematically, Assumption~\ref{assumption:finite dimensional kinematics} requires that the position $\pv_{\calB_{i}} \in \R^{3}$ of each body point relative to the distal end of its joint takes the form